 Pro Tools for Windows needs to be run as administrator to use mnet (like you would need to do with all MIDI devices that appear with an "[emulated]" suffix in Pro Tools)

-If you still run Windows 7 and only get a blank window in MIDIHub, you need to update your Internet Explorer (which brings the HTML rendering engine) to at least version 9.
+If you still run Windows 7 and only get a blank window in MIDIHub, you probably need to update your Internet Explorer (which brings the HTML rendering engine) to at least version 9.
 See system requirements.